mufti11/white_dune/README.txt

 the VRML/X3D "Inline" command (to avoid a broken toolchain).

 Examples for open source 3D modellers with mesh VRML97 export are wings3D or Art of Illusion.
-Blender also support the export of XML encoded X3D files.
+Blender support the export of XML encoded X3D files.

 Since version 0.27beta white_dune has support for 3D-modelling based
 on the so called "superformula":